anikan/JavaStyleChecker/README.md

 Known issues:
 * grep doesn't like it when there aren't space characters at the front.
 Shouldn't be an issue unless their style is really bad.
 * Want to add an option where it ignores style issues in provided code.

 Options:
 * -v: Verbose- display lines and line numbers that have issues (results of grep and diff.).
-* -s: Show Step- shows all of the steps, even ones that pass.
+* -s: Show Steps- shows all of the steps, even ones that pass.
 * -c: Comments- gives copy pastable comments for the issues that you can just put into the spreadsheet.

+How to use:
+In shell, type "./styleChecker <options> <file1> <file2> <file3> ..."
+I use -vc.